Activated Charcoal Benefits

 You might have seen it available as cleanser shots in cafes or heard rumours that it is a potent cure to the dreaded hangover.
 Perhaps you have even read about how it can negate the discomfort or gas from an overly indulgent meal?
-Maybe you’re wondering if it might be able to support your gut health?
+Maybe you’re even wondering if it might be able to support your gut health?

 Here, we lift the lid (or open the capsule!) on how this dark knight may bring its shining armour to myriad health uses.